sai411/Genea_DevSecOps_assignment/docs/deployment.md

 --> Create a Secret in github actions
 --> add Key as "AWS_IAC_ROLE_ARN" and value add the role arn that was created above.
---> save that , I have already used the same in the terrafrom code.
+--> save that , I have already used the same in the Terraform code.

 4. Create two ECR repos which was as one time activity,  so I don't want to make any changes to them when terrfaorm reconciles again by any trigger.
 Hence two repo were needed one for application and other for DB migration activiy images.
 Add these as well in the secrets as ECR_REPOSITORY_DB, ECR_REPOSITORY and ECS_CLUSTER_NAME as a variable